jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 To  prevent the  parentheses  of  a contained  region  from  matching where  the parentheses of the containing region matched.

-### What in the snippet allows Vim to find the right closing parentheses?
+### What in the snippet lets Vim find the right closing parentheses?

 The fact that the regions form a cycle: